vaughanknight/RadialControllerUnityBridge/BUILD.md

 Vaughan is the Technical Evangelism Lead at Microsoft.
 You are already on the github repo.
 Follow Vaughan on Twitter to get updates on all things Surface Dial + Unity and more!

 ## Surface Dial libraries
-To get the Surface Dial libraries for Unity used by James, just clone this repo and read the README.md.
+To get the Surface Dial libraries for Unity used by James, just [head to the repo](https://github.com/vaughanknight/RadialControllerUnityBridge).